Setting up your screener

 If you're using dscout Recruit to find participants for your mission, you'll need to build a screener.

-- Set scout expectations using the Details tab
+- Set scout expectations using the Qualify tab

-- Identify your audience with the Participants tab
+- Identify your audience with Targeting Attributes & knockout questions

-- Write your question script in the Questions tab
+- Write all other questions in the Refine tab

 - Submit your screener for review and implement your Research Advisor's feedback

-On the Details tab, you'll see several fields to fill out:
+On the Qualify tab, you'll see several fields to fill out:

 Appearance